shadowsocks/libQtShadowsocks/client/README.md

   -t                               test encrypt/decrypt speed.
 ```

 If `-t` is specified, `shadowsocks-libqss` will do a speed test and print out the time used for encryption (using the method specified by `config.json` file).
-It'll exit after the speed test.
+If the `config.json` file doesn't exist, it'll test all encryption methods and print the results. _Note: `shadowsocks-libqss` will exit after the speed test._

 By default, it runs as local client.
 You have to pass `-s` if you want it run in server mode.